 Pablo G. Cámara, PhD (Principal Investigator)

-Rachael graduated in 2017 from Rutgers University with a B.A. on Biomathematics and is currently pursuing a master’s on Bioengineering at the University of Pennsylvania.
-She is interested in using a combination of mathematical and bioengineering approaches to dissect the cellular ecosystem of pediatric brain tumors.
+Rachael is a Ph.D. student in the Bioengineering program of the University of Pennsylvania.
+She graduated in 2017 from Rutgers University with a B.A. in Biomathematics.
+In 2018 she received her Master’s in Bioengineering from the University of Pennsylvania.
+Rachael is interested in using a combination of mathematical and bioengineering approaches to dissect the cellular ecosystem of pediatric brain tumors.

-Kiya is currently pursuing a B.A. in Computer Science at Carleton College.
-During her studies, she has also worked as a research assistant in the group of Dr. Layla Oesper developing algorithms to perform consensus on phylogenetic mutation trees.
+Kiya graduated with a B.A. in Computer Science from Carleton College in 2018.
+During her studies, she also worked as a research assistant in the group of Dr. Layla Oesper developing algorithms to perform consensus on phylogenetic mutation trees.
 Kiya is interested in applications of computer science to the analysis of multi-omic data.